-Forbes recently reached out to me and 14 other entrepreneurs, asking for some insight on customer behavior trends.
-What are the big trends we anticipate this year?
+January is always a great month to assess business goals and trends.
+Forbes recently reached out to me and other entrepreneurs, asking for some insight on customer behavior trends.
+What are the big trends we can anticipate this year?

 Growing Importance Of Content Marketing

 “As conferences and trade shows put their events on hold in 2021, more businesses will search for alternative ways to sell their products and services.
 Content marketing is going to play a larger role in this transition and I’m not talking about ads.
 Businesses will turn to the media to try to introduce their products to consumers and enterprise.
 The successful ones will find ways to sell online.” – Mark Macias, MACIAS PR

 Companies will continue to stand out from the COVID noise in 2021.
 For several years, COVID has created a vacuum for many brands, since it was harder to stand out when everyone was bunkered down.

 It difficult for many companies to get their message out during COVID.
 The media had a tight narrative during the pandemic, and it wasn’t looking for alternatives.
 If you didn’t find a way to fit your story into the cycle, your brand didn’t get covered.

 Content marketing is already playing a larger role with PR.
 Getting a news story placed is difficult for even the best PR firms.
 However, content marketing gives many of these PR agencies an opportunity to build a more consistent brand.

 Higher degrees of socially conscious shopping is a behavioral trend to watch for in 2021.
 Love it or hate it, cancel culture as a phenomenon is not new to the world of commerce.
 However, with tensions high, customers will heavily consider the political, social and ethical ramifications of supporting businesses or brands that are not aligned with their philosophies and beliefs. – Jay Johnson, Coeus Creative Group